Officer-involved shooting on I-40 impacts eastbound traffic in West Memphis

-CRITTENDEN COUNTY, Ark. - Eastbound traffic on I-40 near mile marker 280 in West Memphis is shutdown after an 'active crime scene.'
+CRITTENDEN COUNTY, Ark. - Eastbound traffic on I-40 near mile marker 280 in West Memphis was shutdown after an 'active crime scene.'

-According to the Crittenden County Sheriff's Office a West Memphis police officer did fire at least one shot at a suspect.
+Around 5 p.m.
+Monday, West Memphis Police attempted to stop a vehicle being driven toward Memphis.

-An ambulance transported that suspect to a nearby hospital.
-His condition is unknown at this point.
+Local police pursued the vehicle, then the driver reportedly struck police patrol cars with his car.

 Trending stories: